IsraelAzoulay/StationSpectrumWeather/README.md

 ## WeatherRESTful API

 WeatherRESTful API is a Flask-based web application that provides access to temperature data from various weather stations around the world.
-The application allows users to fetch temperature readings for specific dates, all dates, or based on a specific year for a given station.
+The application allows you to fetch temperature readings for specific dates, all dates, or based on a specific year for a given station.

 ## Features